shaik-chandini77/instagram-data-analysis/README.md

 ---

 ## 🎯 Objective
-The main goal of this project is to:
 - Convert unstructured Instagram-like data into structured format
 - Analyze user engagement metrics
 - Identify top influencers in the dataset